About us

 The Patients Australia Board consists of passionate leaders dedicated to ensuring patients' voices are heard, driving advocacy, and supporting the organisation's mission to improve healthcare outcomes and empower individuals across Australia.

 Michele Robbins is a respected executive leader and board director with expertise in healthcare, pharmaceuticals, and strategic leadership.
-She holds an MBA and serves on several not-for-profit boards.
+She holds an MBA and serves on several boards.

 Tamara Rowan is an energetic and collaborative leader with extensive experience in senior leadership roles across health, medical education, and the corporate sector.